-More than sixty percentage of the households in Oahu will get high speed broadband services at speeds of 1 Gbps, thanks to the Fiber to the home deployment that Hawaiian Telcom has been doing.
+More than sixty percent of the households in Oahu will get high speed broadband services at speeds of 1 Gbps, thanks to the Fiber to the home deployment that Hawaiian Telcom has been doing.
 The telecom service provider says it is making progress with its FTTH initiative.
 Hawaiian Telcom is also eyeing new technologies such as G.fast and VDSL2 to increase speeds on its existing copper network.

-CEO of Hawaiian Telcom, Scott Barber was speaking to investors during the third-quarter earnings call and according to him the provider wants to create a two-pronged last-mile foundation that enables it to deliver higher speed broadband IP applications.
+CEO of Hawaiian Telcom, Scott Barber was speaking to investors during the third-quarter earnings call and according to him, the provider wants to create a two-pronged last-mile foundation that enables it to deliver higher speed broadband IP applications.

-In terms of footprint at the end of the third quarter the operator had 183,000 next generation households enabled on Oahu approximately 60 percent of which are capable of utilizing fiber-to-home technology.
+In terms of footprint at the end of the third quarter, the operator had 183,000 next generation households enabled on Oahu approximately 60 percent of which are capable of utilizing fiber-to-home technology.
 Those households can receive an unmatched 1 Gbps internet speed.
 Hawaiian Telcom continues to see strong high speed Internet take rates in their next generation fiber footprint.
-The service provider is also preparing to roll-out technologies that will increase Internet speed over their existing copper network.
+The service provider is also preparing to roll-out technologies that will increase Internet speed over its existing copper network.

 The CEO said that the operator plans to wrap up its FTTH rollout to between 230,000 to 235,000 homes, but provided no specific timeframe.
 It also expects to sign an additional 3,000 to 5,000 Greenfield homes or multi-dwelling units (MDU) over the next few years.

 The operator will probably wrap up the program build in the early part of 2017, and there might a little bit of spillover at end of 2016.
-The operator also expects that there will be probably 3,000 to 5,000 new Greenfield homes or MDU bulk agreements that will come line over the remaining 3 or 4 years.
+The operator also expects that there will be probably 3,000 to 5,000 new Greenfield homes or MDU bulk agreements that will come in line over the remaining 3 or 4 years.

 Driven by growth in its TV and high-speed Internet services, third-quarter consumer revenue was $38.1 million, up 2.5 percent year-over-year.
 The company noted that revenue growth from broadband Internet services continues to offset lower revenue from legacy services, and combined video and HSI services now represent 44 percent of consumer revenue, up from 38 percent in the same period a year ago, and 30 percent in the same period two years ago.